ThomasVuNguyen/village/documentation/src/content/posts/quickstart.md

 village send "ls"
 # auto-routes to an idle device you own
 ```
-This will send the command to Computer #1 from Computer #2!
+Village will route the command to one of your idle listener devices (at random).
+The “message” is just the terminal command string; the response is exactly what the command prints (stdout + stderr).

+Repeat this process with any additional devices/servers.

 If you have more than 2 devices and want to send commands to Computer #2, you can use the `--to` flag: